hawleyfarm/hawleyfarm.github.com/content/_index.md

 [[carousel]]
 Class = "fifth-slide"
 imageCarousel = "/images/photos/deer_in_garden.jpg"
 text = "If you have a questions that this website doesn't answer, then please contact us.
-We will email or call back with the answer as soon as we can." title = "Have a question?
-Tel no. 01404831250 / 07968155916" [[featurette]] alt = "Cows in a field" extraImage = "/images/badges/AA-Four-Stars.jpg"
+We will email or call back with the answer as soon as we can.
+A great East Devon farm holiday is waiting for you, come and stay in the cottages." title = "Have a question?
+Please call or message, Tel no. 01404831250 / 07968155916" [[featurette]] alt = "Cows in a field" extraImage = "/images/badges/AA-Four-Stars.jpg"